Pain and Glory: Plot

-Spanish film director Salvador Mallo is in decline, both physically and mentally, which has made him reflective.
-His chronic back pain and headaches, in particular, have kept him from even considering trying to start a new project for several years, and recently he started to experience a persistent and troubling dysphagia.

-Flavor, one of Salvador's old films, has just been restored, and he was asked to appear at a screening.
-He has not seen Alberto Crespo, the lead actor of the film, in 32 years, but he decides to reach out and ask if Alberto will help present Flavor.
-Their falling-out was centered around Alberto's heroin use during filming, so Alberto, who still smokes heroin, is surprised when Salvador asks for some when he is getting ready to smoke.
-Under the influence, Salvador remembers moving with his parents into a whitewashed cave-house in Paterna in the 1960s.
+Madrid-based filmmaker Salvador Mallo's health is in decline, which has made him depressed and reflective.
+His back pain and headaches have kept him from considering a new project for several years, and recently he has experienced persistent dysphagia.
+Flavor, one of Salvador's old films, has just been restored, and he is asked to appear at a screening.
+He has not seen the film's lead Alberto in decades, having fallen out over Alberto's heroin use during filming.
+Still, he reaches out to Alberto and asks him to present Flavor with him.
+When Alberto prepares to smoke heroin, he is surprised Salvador wants to join.
+Under the influence, Salvador remembers moving with his impoverished parents into a cave-house in Paterna as a child.

-When Alberto arrives to take Salvador to the screening, Salvador decides not to go, but the moderator of the planned Q&A gets them to answer audience questions over the phone.
-Several people ask about the argument between Salvador and Alberto, and Salvador ends up repeating his old criticisms.
+When Alberto arrives to take Salvador to the screening, Salvador decides not to go, but the moderator poses audience questions to him over the phone.
+When asked about their old argument, Salvador repeats his old criticisms and blurts out that Alberto took heroin during filming.
 Although he says he now approves of Alberto's performance, Alberto is enraged and leaves.
 Salvador starts to regularly take heroin to manage his pain.
-He remembers when, as a small boy, his mother arranged for him to teach a young man named Eduardo how to read, write, and do math in exchange for work on the cave, and then used this as evidence of his intelligence to gain him admittance to a seminary.
-He did not want to leave home or become a priest, but, because they were poor, his mother saw it as the only way for him to get an education.
+He remembers when, as a boy, his mother arranged for him to teach a young man named Eduardo how to read, in exchange for work on the cave.
+She then used this as evidence of his intelligence to gain him admittance to a seminary.
+Although he did not want to leave home or become a priest, his mother saw it as the only way they could afford to get him an education.

-To make amends, Salvador agrees to let Alberto stage, as a monologue, a story he wrote about a relationship he had in the early 1980s that fell apart due to his partner's heroin use.
-Coincidentally, Federico, who the story is about, goes to see the show, and Alberto gives Salvador's contact information to him.
-When the former lovers meet, Federico says he has been living in Argentina and this is the first time he has come back to Madrid in decades.
-He reveals that he has a wife, from whom he is separated, and two sons, and he has not dated a man since he broke up with Salvador.
-On his way out the door, Federico offers to stay the night, but Salvador says they should leave their romantic relationship in the past, and Federico insists Salvador come to Buenos Aires to meet his family.
+To make amends, Salvador agrees to let Alberto stage a story he wrote about a relationship he had in the 1980s that fell apart due to his partner Federico's heroin use.
+Coincidentally, Federico attends the show and obtains Salvador's contact information from Alberto.
+When the former lovers meet, Federico says he has been living in Argentina and that this is his first time in Madrid in decades.
+He reveals he has a wife, from whom he is separated, and two sons, and that he has not dated a man since he broke up with Salvador.
+On his way out the door, Federico offers to stay the night, but Salvador says they should leave their relationship in the past.
+Salvador then discards his heroin.